Where to Pitch Your Tent: Backcountry Campsite Tips

 - Do not cut vegetation, build structures or create windbreaks.
 Campsites should always be left in the same (or better!) condition than you found them.

-- Have a campfire only if there is an established fire ring, if the managing agency permits campfires, and if conditions are safe.
+- Have a campfire only if there is an established fire ring if the managing agency permits campfires, and if conditions are safe.
 Most areas prohibit campfires above 5,000 feet in elevation or at certain times during the year, so check before you go.
 Keep backcountry fires small.
 Use wood that is smaller in diameter than your wrist; collect downfall and never cut live trees.
 Never burn garbage or food scraps.

 - Learn bathroom etiquette.
 If you're spending the night on trail, odds are you're going to need to use the bathroom at some point.
 If a backcountry toilet is not available at your campsite, you will need to do a bit more work to take care of business.
 Bring a trowel with you in case you need to dig a cathole to bury your waste.
-We'd also recommend bringing a ziploc bag to carry out any toilet paper you use.
+We'd also recommend bringing a Ziploc bag to carry out any toilet paper you use.
 Consider bringing a pee rag or Kula Cloth to minimize toilet paper use altogether.

 - Store your food appropriately.
 Proper food storage is essential any time you're in camp, as critters both big and small will be attracted to your food.
 If you are preparing a meal, you should always be within an arm’s length of your food, and it’s good practice to keep your container closed at all times.
 If you're camping in bear country, it can be a good idea to take an early dinner break, and then continue hiking for a while before choosing a campsite.
 This keeps the potentially alluring scent of your dinner far away from your tent.

 When leaving camp to explore, or turning in at night, put all of your food, scented toiletries and trash into your container.
 Then find a place to store your food away from your tent site and dishwashing location.
-Hang bags should be on tall tree with sturdy branches, at least 10 feet off the ground, and 6 feet out from the tree's trunk.
+Hang bags should be on a tall tree with sturdy branches, at least 10 feet off the ground, and 6 feet out from the tree's trunk.
 Canisters should be somewhere where it won't roll down a hill or into a river if a curious critter decides to poke it around.